Monigo concentration camp: The camp under German administration

 Just after the Armistice was declared, Italian personnel was in a state of complete disarray due to lack of clear orders.
 Soldiers were either captured by the Germans and deported as POW out of Italy, enlisted in the new Republican Army or forced into joining other German units.
 Those who successfully fled their posts either went back home or joined partisan formations.
 The Monigo barracks were left without guards: civilian prisoners, POW of Camp 103 and Italian soldiers left the camp.
 There is no clear indication of the fate of the majority of the prisoners after September 1943, or Monigo's immediate use.
 Around the end of 1943, German units seized the camp and installed a driving school for Italian Republican military forces, together with a small garrison of Organisation Todt members.

 During the night between 5 and 6 December 1943 the great sweep up of the Jews of Venice took place, but there is no indication of Jews in the camp.
-However, due to the close vicinity of the camp from Venice (40 km) this cannot be excluded, as captured individuals could have stationed there before being transferred to Polish or German extermination camps.
+However, due to the close vicinity of the camp from Venice (40 km) this cannot be excluded, as captured individuals could have stationed there before being transferred to German extermination camps in Germany and Poland.